-Waste shipped to EnergySolutions for treatment or liquid solidification prior to disposal is managed at EnergySolutions' Treatment Facility.
+Waste shipped to EnergySolutions for treatment or liquid solidification/verification prior to disposal is managed at EnergySolutions' Treatment Facility.
 The Treatment Facility is shown in Figure 2-1 as "TF".

 The Treatment Facility is designed for radioactive waste that requires treatment for RCRA constituents and for liquid radioactive wastes requiring solidification prior to disposal.
 EnergySolutions' Mixed Waste treatment and solidification capabilities include:

-- Chemical Stabilization Including oxidation, reduction, neutralization and deactivation. - Amalgamation For the treatment of elemental mercury. - Macroencapsulation For the treatment of radioactive lead solids, RCRA metal-containing batteries and hazardous debris. - Microencapsulation To reduce the leachability of hazardous constituents in mixed wastes that are generally dry, fine-grained materials such as ash, powders or salts. - Liquid Solidification For the solidification of radioactively contaminated liquids such as aqueous solutions, oils, antifreeze, etc. to facilitate land disposal.
-Mixed waste liquids can also be treated and solidified at the Treatment Facility. - Vacuum Thermal Desorption of Organic Constituents For the thermal segregation of organic constituents from wastes including wastes with PCBs.
+- Chemical Stabilization Including oxidation, reduction, neutralization and deactivation. - Amalgamation For the treatment of elemental mercury. - Macroencapsulation For the treatment of radioactive lead solids, RCRA metal-containing batteries and hazardous debris. - Liquid Solidification For the solidification of radioactively contaminated liquids such as aqueous solutions, oils, antifreeze, etc. to facilitate land disposal.
+Mixed waste liquids can also be treated and solidified at the Treatment Facility. - Vacuum Thermal Desorption (VTD) of Organic Constituents For the thermal segregation of organic constituents from wastes including wastes with PCBs.
 Waste containing PCB liquids is also acceptable for VTD treatment.
 Liquids will require solidification prior to processing through the system.
 The organic liquid condensate generated in the VTD process must be treated prior to final disposal.
 The non-liquid waste residue will be further treated for metal contaminates (if required) and disposed at the Mixed Waste embankment. - Debris Spray Washing To remove contaminants from applicable hazardous debris.